kuzudb/kuzu-blog/src/content/post/2025-06-25-enhancing-graph-rag-with-vector-search.md

 - The directions of the relationships are made explicitly visible to the LLM, in the fewest tokens possible
 - The property names and their data types are _right next to the node and relationship labels_.
-This means that the LLM's attention window can focus on the information relevant to a path's nodes and relationships **in the same place** in the token space (in contrast, stringified JSON schemas can be verbose, and the property information is separated from the node/edge labels in token space).
+This means that the LLM's attention window can focus on the information relevant to a path's nodes and relationships **in the same area** of the model's token space.
+In contrast, stringified JSON schemas can be overly verbose, and the property information may be separated from the node/edge labels in token space.

 ### Router agent with tool calling

-From an agentic standpoint, BAML provides an `enum` type that makes it simple to specify tools that an LLM can call.
+For the router agent, BAML provides an `enum` type that makes it simple to specify tools that an LLM can call.
 In this case, three tools are defined: `Text2Cypher`, `VectorSearchSymptoms` and `VectorSearchConditions`, that are each custom Python functions wrapped as FastAPI endpoints that can be called by the application.
+The `PickTool` function is shown below.

 ```rs
 enum Tool {